 With FeedBear you’ll have a full-featured, custom roadmap like Faithlife, Markup Hero and WebBoss - which you can set up in minutes on your own custom domain.
 Your users can easily see everything you’re working on, and you can get valuable feedback from them in the form of votes and comments.

-FeedBear is more than just a roadmap though, it’s a complete customer feedback solutionn.
+FeedBear is more than just a roadmap tool though, it’s a complete customer feedback solution.
 You get a feedback board that users can easily submit ideas, feature requests, and bug reports - directly or through a simple site widget.
-The feedback board is one centralized destination to organise all the feedback that comes in from multiple sources.
+The feedback board is one centralized destination to organize all the feedback that comes in from multiple sources.
 You’ll be able to organize and make sense of feedback on a whole new level.

 The next part is the roadmap.
 Just change the status on an item in the Feedback Board, and it’ll be moved to the roadmap.
 Your users will be able to see everything that you’re working on, vote on items, and share their comments and thoughts.

-The third part of FeedBear is a changelog that lets you announce updates and shipped improvements in longer form, adding rich media and more detail!
+The third part of FeedBear is a Changelog (or Release Notes page) that lets you announce updates and shipped improvements in longer form, adding rich media and more detail!

 Everything from gathering, organizing, and actioning feedback is handled in a clean, easy to set up system.
 You’ll never need anything else to integrate feedback into your product’s development.